STARCHITECT001/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the owner and the groupowner of hello to vincent and staff respectively
+a script that changes the owner of he file hello to bety only if it is owned by the user guillaume